MatteoCornacchia/VHDL-RISC-V-CPU/README.md

 - A basic RISC-V CPU design, implemented with a simple and modular architecture.
 - A standalone CORDIC hardware module for sine and cosine computation, developed as an independent unit from the CPU core.
-- An interface with the Nexys 4 DDR FPGA board, used to interact with the CORDIC module for hardware-level input/output and testing.
+- An interface with the Nexys 4 DDR board, used to interact with the CORDIC module for hardware-level input/output and testing.

-The overall goal of the project is to provide a clear and educational hardware design, combining a simple RISC-V processor with a dedicated computational accelerator and real FPGA board interaction.
+All details are explained in the report (`doc/report.pdf`).

 ## Project Structure